BLesniew/sorting---PAMSI/README.md

 The ranking field is known to be either empty or an intiger within the range 0 to 10.

-The UI is all in console and in Polish language.
+The UI is all in console and in Polish language as well as comments in code, but variables, functions, etc. are in English.

 # Used sorting algorithms:
 - bucket sort